 Our research has focused on developing methods for learning the phase structure of tasks, as well as learning manipulation skills for transitioning between the phases.
 The robot first learns the conditions for transitioning between phases and then optimizes its motor skills accordingly.
 In order to learn versatile manipulation skills, we have also investigated representations for generalizing phase transitions between different objects.
 As part of our research, the Darias robot has learned the phases of a variety of tasks, including stacking objects, pouring, two-handed grasping, and turning a pepper mill.

 Semi-autonomous robots are robots that physically interact with a human partner in order to achieve a task in a collaborative manner.
-Fundamental research in semi-autonomous robotics has potential applications in a variety of scenarios where humans need assistance: from the assembly of products in factories, to the aid of the elderly at home, to the control of actuated prosthetics, to the shared control in repetitive tele-operated processes.
+Fundamental research in semi-autonomous robotics has potential applications in a variety of scenarios where humans need assistance: assembly of products in factories, the aid of the elderly at home, control of actuated prosthetics, shared control in repetitive teleoperated processes.

 Research for semi-autonomous robots needs to go beyond the usual sense-plan-act paradigm to account for the interaction with humans.
 Sensing and perception must involve the observation and interpretation of the human movement.
 Planning has to take into account the inferred human intent and, from a possibly limited repertoire of robot skills, search for an appropriate combination of actions.
 Acting for collaboration requires algorithms that model and predict human trajectories and generate safe and appropriate commands for both human and robot.